dong2j/HP-PEDPM/Figure8/README.md

 ## Downloading Data

-3. **Download the data for Figure 8 from ZENODO (https://doi.org/10.5281/zenodo.15117456) and place the DATA folder within the Figure8 folder in the same directory as the Python script.**
+3. **Download the associated data from ZENODO (https://doi.org/10.5281/zenodo.15117456) and place the DATA folder within the Figure8 folder in the same directory as the Python script.**

 ## Plotting